miii/vue-lettering/docs/options.md

 # Options
 Vue Lettering provides many options to help your customize the behavior of the injection.

-## Global or individual options
+## Global or local options
-All properties can be set globally or individually.
+All properties can be set globally or on single elements.

-Set option on all elements:
+Example with options applied globally to affect all elements:
 ```js
 import Vue from 'vue'
 import VueLettering from '@miii/vue-lettering'